 As an editor, I rely on more than my education and professional training, years of experience, vigilance, and skill to find mistakes in your manuscript.
-For every edit, I run redundant checks with tools as basic as MS Word’s native spellcheck feature and as specialized as professional software designed to check for accuracy, consistency, style guidelines specific to fiction in general and your book in particular.
-And that’s just getting the manuscript warmed up.
+For every edit, I run redundant checks using tools as basic as MS Word’s native spellcheck feature and as specialized as professional software designed to check for accuracy, consistency, and style guidelines specific to fiction in general and to your book in particular.
+And that’s just to get the manuscript warmed up.

 One of the best ways to reduce errors in your book is to prevent them from happening in the first place.

 Know what you’re paying for.
 If you use a professional editor, know what specific services your editor is providing.
 For example, if you are paying for a content edit (also known as a developmental edit), your editor won’t be looking for language errors.
 A content edit covers big-picture issues like plot, setting, and dialogue.
 When I do a content edit, I “switch hats” from copyediting concerns.
 I may still mark some mechanical issues along the way, but that’s not my focus—and in fact, I’ll be actively steering my attention away from those matters so I can concentrate on the big picture.